ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/09-blind-sqli-conditional-responses.md

 - Analytics (e.g., counting visits)
 - A/B testing or content personalization
-- Logging user activity or session tracking on the server It’s a way to identify users or sessions without authentication, often stored in cookies.
+- Logging user activity or session tracking on the server It's a way to identify users or sessions without authentication, often stored in cookies.

-5. `request.cookies` is a dictionary-like object in Flask. `tracking_id = request.cookies('TrackingId')` can raise `KeyError` if cookie is missing.
+5. `request.cookies` is a dictionary-like object in Flask. `tracking_id = request.cookies['TrackingId']` can raise `KeyError` if cookie is missing.

 Use `tracking_id = request.cookies.get('TrackingId', '')` instead.

+**Dictionary Access vs Method Calls:**
+- `[]` is used for direct dictionary access: `request.cookies['TrackingId']` - raises `KeyError` if key doesn't exist
+- `()` is used for method calls: `request.cookies.get('TrackingId', '')` - returns default value if key doesn't exist

 This says:
-- "Try to get the cookie called 'TrackingId', but if it’s missing, just give me an empty string ('') instead — and don’t crash."
+- "Try to get the cookie called 'TrackingId', but if it's missing, just give me an empty string ('') instead — and don't crash."
 - The `.get()` method is like asking nicely and giving it a backup plan.

 If your app crashes with an error like `KeyError`, it can: